-In the example below, the user searched [cruise deals to Miami fl], the advertiser is bidding on the [cruise deals from Miami fl].
-As you can see from the example below Google showed an ad for [cruise deals from Miami FL] the function word ‘to’ was changed to ‘from.’
+In another example, the user searched [cruise deals to Miami fl], the advertiser is bidding on the [cruise deals from Miami fl].
+Google showed an ad for [cruise deals from Miami FL] the function word 'to' was changed to 'from.'

 Part 2: Google will serve an ad that uses the same words, but in different order, than that of the exact match keyword.
-In the example below, the user searched [dress shirt men’s], and the advertiser is bidding on the exact match keyword [men’s dress shirt].
-Google changed the order of the word and triggered the ad with the keyword [men’s dress shirt].
+As an example, a user searched [dress shirt men's], and the advertiser is bidding on the exact match keyword [men's dress shirt].
+Google changed the order of the word and triggered the ad with the keyword [men's dress shirt].

 How Did the Exact Match Updates Affect Advertisers?